Typing weird symbols

 It is not clear to me how I enter Greek characters using either of the above methods.
 There is something called a dead_greek key?
 Is that real?

-But which Compose shortcuts exists?
+But which Compose shortcuts exist?
 There is no canonical list and you kinda need to guess what happens on your local computer might vary.
 The Gtk list is a good start.
 There is an encyclopedia of these symbols at fsymbols.com, although only a subset of the shortcuts listed there work on my config.
 And you can, hypothetically, define your own.
 The wikipedia list has the most common examples.
 The local version is supposedly in a file like /usr/share/X11/locale/am_ET.UTF-8/Compose

 Bonus time: